francisco-camargo/opentofu-aws-hello-world/README.md

 2. **Create Project Structure**

-    Create a subdirectory called `tofu` to keep your configuration files organized:
+    **If you haven't already**, create a subdirectory called `tofu` to keep your configuration files organized:

     ```bash
     mkdir tofu